 Making the right offer is the key factor in securing your ideal candidate.
 If possible early in the process have a detailed discussion with the applicant about their current package and expectations.
-If the candidate seems to be over optimistic there may be a reason (e.g not had a salary rise in years) so it’s worth doing a bit of gentle probing.
-Also do your research, know the benchmarks in management consultancy and don’t neglect non-salary related benefits (i.e. bonuses, sign on packages, healthcare, pension, equity and travel/expenses policy).
+If the candidate seems to be over-optimistic there may be a reason (e.g not had a salary rise in years) so it’s worth doing a bit of gentle probing.
+Also, do your research, know the benchmarks in management consultancy and don’t neglect non-salary related benefits (i.e. bonuses, sign-on packages, healthcare, pension, equity and travel/expenses policy).
 To ensure salary expectations are met it is important to thoroughly explain the package you offer.

 Finally don’t be tempted to get the candidate as cheaply as possible: go in with your BEST offer and hope to impress.
 Don’t go for the minimum you think they might accept and end up souring the trust and potentially losing the candidate.
 Some employers think that a bit of negotiation is all “part of the game” but few candidates think that way.
 Keeping a lid on costs is vital but some employers focus more on the opportunity to save on salaries than to attract great talent, with all the value that can bring.

-An advantage of using a specialist and experienced recruitment firm is that they can play a vital role with the negotiation process.
+An advantage of using a specialist and experienced recruitment firm is that they can play a vital role in the negotiation process.
 Prism Executive Recruitment is happy to provide advice on the current market.

 Dealing with counter offers

-In times of talent shortage it is highly likely that your ideal candidate will receive a counter offer from their current employer.
+In times of talent shortage, it is highly likely that your ideal candidate will receive a counteroffer from their current employer.
 This might be a surprise to them so pre-empt this by discussing this possibility in advance with them.
 A competitive package will reduce the risk and a good third party recruiter will be experienced in handling such a situation.
-There are a number of reasons why your candidate shouldn’t accept a counter-offer, but ideally try to avoid the situation arising in the first place.
+There are a number of reasons why your candidate shouldn’t accept a counter-offer, but ideally, try to avoid the situation arising in the first place.

 Communication, communication, communication

 A recurring theme with candidates is dissatisfaction with the information received during the course of their applications.
-Any perusal of career related blogs and fora will confirm that in many cases it’s a dismal picture.
+Any perusal of career-related blogs and fora will confirm that in many cases it’s a dismal picture.

 Ensure your competitive advantage by making the recruitment process as swift as possible and communicating regularly, accurately and honestly with candidates about what’s happening with their application and likely timescales.

 The majority of employers are very poor at this.
 Perhaps they don’t realise the importance of timely and warm communication.
 They mean well but client commitments crowd out everything else.
-Or possibly due to embarrassment about any delay or because of a reluctance to over commit: but the result is unfortunately employers can end up saying nothing which is far worse.
+Or possibly due to embarrassment about any delay or because of a reluctance to over-commit: but the result is, unfortunately, employers can end up saying nothing which is far worse.